watermanpdx/CS563-Final-Project/journal.md

 Last, I moved the majority of the contents to Bootstrap cards as the layout, backfill, etc was a more visually-pleasing way of seeing the data.
 Unfortunately, to do this, that meant undoing a lot of the `<ul>`/`<li>` structures I had previously defined.
 To my previous remarks; this did require a bit of refactoring, but design-wise I found it helpful to have the general content defined before styling, even if it required reformatting.
 I found itentifying the "what" of the contents was less difficult than refactoring the "how."

+### Background Cleanup and ...

+I found after pushing my commit to GitHub, accessing my site via mobile resulted in tiling of my image.
+The first changes I needed to make involved adjustment to my custom styles.css to force my background image to fit to the vertical height of the viewport.
+I found this rather challenging, and had to try several iterations to find the right combination of attributes to use.
+Ultimately it came down to several iterations trying to identify what attributes (css) I really wanted to control and what supported the most responsiveness.
+Honestly, it required a lot of trial-and-error.
+At times it became difficult to separate out what was my lack of knowledge on css syntax and what was my misunderstanding of what I actually wanted to acheive (what dimensions I _really_ wanted to control)...

 ## References

 ### Included Images